sanpipop/Arduino-Based-Conveyor-Belt-Sorting-System/README.md

 damage status
 ```

-The stored data is used only for the current box.
-The next box should be added after the current sorting cycle is complete.
+These values belong to the current box and are used when the Arduino makes the final sorting decision.

 ### Power Management